 Brief description of activity SIP Link/ Challenge Organisation of the planned work Potential gains/ outcomes Target group Cost Evaluation (to be completed in April 2023) To make reading more accessible and fun during play and lunchtimes.
 SIP - 1 Ch - 4 & 5 To devise reading stations under the sheltered areas in the playground with books, magazines and reading games.
 Promote reading for pleasure.Support reading across the curriculum.
-KS1 and KS2 £10,000 This work in on-going and continuing.
-It is not as great in the winter as it is in the summer.
-After school and enrichment activities SIP - 1, 2 Ch - 3 After-school clubs will have subsidised places.
+KS1 and KS2 £8,500 After school and enrichment activities SIP - 1, 2 Ch - 3 After-school clubs will have subsidised places.
 Celebration of the after-school achievements on a regular basis.
 The activities outlined will be offered to targeted pupils.
 Reinforce knowledge/understanding learnt and embed basic skills.
 Encourage cooperation and better teamwork to achieve goals.
-R to Y6 £15,000 The quality of learning in the after-school clubs has improved and is being monitored.
-The 'club show-case' week has helped share the learning with parents.
-Outdoor adventure learning, and Easter/ summer schools Half-term and Easter support packs for Years 5 and 6 Field Study trip for Year 6 SIP - 2, 3 Ch - Half-term/Easter support packs for selected Year 4, 5 and 6 pupils to narrow the gap in achievement.
+R to Y6 £15,000 Outdoor adventure learning, and Easter/ summer schools Half-term and Easter support packs for Years 5 and 6 Field Study trip for Year 6 SIP - 2, 3 Ch - Half-term/Easter support packs for selected Year 4, 5 and 6 pupils to narrow the gap in achievement.
 Sleepover at school for Year 5 Pupils to prepare for Gorsefiled.
 Field study trip to Gorsefield for Year 6 pupils.
-Narrowing the gaps in attainment and achievement Embedding the key skills that help access the full curriculum KS2 £20,000 This has been very impactful.
-The strategies in place are sound and will need to be established in the coming years.
+Narrowing the gaps in attainment and achievement Embedding the key skills that help access the full curriculum KS2 £25,000

-Date Signature Review May 2023 March 2024
+Date Signature Review May 2024 March 2025